The study of the Ancient World, using Greek and Roman society as a mirror to look at our own, has rarely seemed more relevant.

 Wellington has a strong tradition of teaching Classics, and enables pupils to study the Classical World through three different curriculum subjects: Latin, Classical Civilisation and Greek.

-All pupils study Latin for two years, using the popular Cambridge Latin Course.
-As well as giving them a foundation in the language, which aids with the learning of modern languages and increases their awareness of English, pupils look at different aspects of life in Pompeii and Roman Britain.
+All pupils study Latin for two years, using the new Suburani course.
+As well as giving them a foundation in the language, which aids with the learning of modern languages and increases their awareness of English, pupils look at different aspects of life in the Roman world, with a strong emphasis on using original sources.
 Pupils develop their skills of linguistic analysis, vocabulary recall and translation, and are encouraged to analyse and question aspects of Roman society.

 In Year 9 pupils either continue with Latin, building upon the rudiments they have learnt to consider more complicated sentence structures, and a range of noun and verb forms, or start Classical Civilisation, investigating the history, culture and literature of the Greek and Roman world.
 Both courses spend time considering the role of religion in the ancient world, as well as the Roman army and occupation of Britain.